Our History

 The National Hotel

-The National Hotel has been a landmark in Mount Sterling, Kentucky for almost two centuries.
-In fact, there are some portions of the original building still in use today.
-We know this because there is a brick in the northeast portion with the date “1813” inscribed in it.
-The first known hotel at this address can be dated to 1849.
-At the time, the hotel was called the Union House.
+Gateway Children’s Services is located in the landmark National Hotel building in Mount Sterling, Kentucky.
+This historic landmark, with a total of 18,135 square footage, has been around for more than two centuries.
+A brick in the northeast portion of the building has the date “1813” inscribed on it, and the first known hotel at this address can be dated to 1849 and it was called the Union House.
 The name of the hotel changed several times over the next few decades.
-After the Union, it became the Sterling House, the Roberts’ House and finally the Coleman House.
+After the Union, it became the Sterling House, the Roberts’ House, and finally the Coleman House.

-No one knows for sure when the Coleman House became the National Hotel.
-However, we do know that the building’s prominence came into existence when two men from Flemingsburg named M.A.
+It is unknown when the Coleman House became the National Hotel, but we do know the building’s prominence came into existence when two men from Flemingsburg named M.A.
 Weedon and Will Botts purchased the hotel.

 At one time the south side of the building had wooden stairwells and porches.
 When Weedon and Botts took ownership, they began an extensive renovation.
 The stairwells and porches were removed to make way for brick and stone additions.

-Eventually, the present façade was added to the building.
-It is believed that the building came to be known as the “National Hotel” around 1887 when the building renovations were complete.
-The hotel had also changed ownership again as Frank Hudson had purchased the building.
+The present façade was added to the building.
+It is believed the building came to be known as the “National Hotel” around 1887 when the building renovations were complete.
+The hotel had changed ownership again and Frank Hudson had purchased the building.

-Around 1890 the hotel had grown so large that an annex had to be added.
-The building next door, now known as the “Redmond Building”, was originally the National Hotel’s annex.
-The National Hotel was now the grandest, most luxurious hotel in Mt.
+Around 1890 the hotel had grown so large that an annex had to be added, also known as the “Redmond Building”.
+The National Hotel was the grandest, most luxurious hotel in Mt.
 Sterling.

 It was the place to see and be seen.
-The first floor contained the lobby, the front desk, a tavern and a large dining room.
-In fact, the National Hotel hosted many lavish banquets in its beautiful dining room.
+The first floor contained the lobby, the front desk, a tavern, and a large dining room.
+The National Hotel hosted many lavish banquets in its beautiful dining room.
 The dining room patrons could enjoy regional favorites like roast turkey or old Kentucky ham.
-However, the hotel also served delicacies like fresh oysters which arrived daily by train from Baltimore.
+The hotel also served delicacies like fresh oysters which arrived daily by train from Baltimore.
 As always, times change and the fantastic structures of yesterday lose their place of prestige in a community.

-Today, the beauty and prominence of this historic building have been restored.
-Daren Turner of Lexington purchased this landmark and set about the yeoman’s task of restoring the structure to its past glory.
+Today, the beauty and prominence of this historic building was restored by Daren Turner of Lexington.
 Many original attributes can still be seen today like the original wooden floors, the embossed tin ceilings and the beautiful original leaded glass which is located on the outside of the building.

 Special thanks to Judge Caswell Lane for the information contained herein.